MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/user-driven/azure-ad-join-deploy-device.md

 > [!NOTE]
 >
-> Depending on how the Autopilot profile was configured at the [Create and assign Autopilot profile](azure-ad-join-autopilot-profile.md) step, additional screens may during the Autopilot deployment such as:
+> Depending on how the Autopilot profile was configured at the [Create and assign Autopilot profile](azure-ad-join-autopilot-profile.md) step, additional screens may appear during the Autopilot deployment such as:
 >
-> - Language/Region, Keyboard, and License Terms screens before the Azure AD sign-in page.
+> - Language/Country/Region, Keyboard, and License Terms screens before the Azure AD sign-in page.
 > - Privacy screen when the User ESP/Account setup begins but before the user is automatically signed in.

 ## More information